luisantunesdeveloper/status-machina-presentation/README.md

 # status-machina-visualizer

-Visualization app for displaying state machines using [status-machina](https://github.com/luisantunesdeveloper/status-machina)
+Presentation app for displaying info about state machines built with using [status-machina](https://github.com/luisantunesdeveloper/status-machina)

 ## Start